Day and night for 365 days per year, the Mission is on call providing help for seafarers in over 200 ports around the

 Every January, we analyse our global reports from around 200 ports, to assess our outputs in line with our duties under the UK Charity Commission regulations.

 We care passionately about providing help to seafarers and their families, and make sure that our limited funds are spent where the need is greatest.

 To make these judgements, we have:

 - expanded our digital chaplaincy reporting

-- use a new app, called Shipvisitor, which is used by all members of International Christian Maritime Association (ICMA)
+- use an app, called Ship Visitor, which is used by all members of International Christian Maritime Association (ICMA)

 The Mission to Seafarers asks all ports to provide reports on the following welfare work streams: